Aquatic locomotion: Evolution of swimming

-Swimming evolved a number of times in unrelated lineages.
-Supposed jellyfish fossils occur in the Ediacaran, but the first free-swimming animals appear in the Early to Middle Cambrian.
-These are mostly related to the arthropods, and include the Anomalocaridids, which swam by means of lateral lobes in a fashion reminiscent of today's cuttlefish.
+Swimming has evolved repeatedly in unrelated lineages.
+Fossils claimed to be jellyfish occur in the Ediacaran, but the first free-swimming animals appear in the Early to Middle Cambrian.
+These are mostly related to the arthropods, and include the Dinocaridids, which swam by means of lateral lobes in a fashion reminiscent of today's cuttlefish and rays.
 Cephalopods joined the ranks of the active swimmers (nekton) in the late Cambrian, and chordates were probably swimming from the Early Cambrian.
 Many terrestrial animals retain some capacity to swim; some have returned to the water and developed the capacities for aquatic locomotion.
 Most apes (including humans) have lost the swimming instinct.

-Taxonomic range

 Micro-organisms

 Microbial swimmers, sometimes called microswimmers, are microscopic entities that have the ability to move in fluid or aquatic environment.
 They are found everywhere among microorganisms, such as bacteria, archaea, protists, sperm and microanimals.

-Ciliates

-Ciliates use small flagella called cilia to move through the water.
-One ciliate will generally have hundreds to thousands of cilia that are densely packed together in arrays.
-During movement, an individual cilium deforms using a high-friction power stroke followed by a low-friction recovery stroke.
-Since multiple cilia are packed together on an individual organism, the deformation of one cilium is in phase with the deformation of its neighbor, propagating deformation waves along the surface of the organism.
-These waves of cilia, displaying collective behavior in a metachronal rhythm, allow the organism to use the cilia in a coordinated manner to move.
-A typical example of a ciliated microorganism is the Paramecium, a single-celled, ciliated protozoan covered by thousands of cilia.
-The cilia beating together allow the Paramecium to propel through the water at speeds of 500 micrometers per second.

-Flagellates
+Flagella and cilia

-The flagellum of a Gram-negative bacteria is rotated by a molecular motor at its base.
+The flagellum of a Gram-negative bacterium is rotated by a molecular motor at its base.